BLASTchain/blast-tutorial/standard-bridge-standard-token/README.md

    - `MNEMONIC`, the mnemonic for an account that has enough ETH for the deployment.
    - `L1_ALCHEMY_KEY`, the key for the alchemy application for a Goerli endpoint.
-   - `L2_ALCHEMY_KEY`, the key for the alchemy application for an OP Goerli endpoint.
+   - `L2_ALCHEMY_KEY`, the key for the alchemy application for an BL Goerli endpoint.
    - `L1_TOKEN_ADDRESS`, the address of the L1 ERC20 which you want to bridge.
      The default value, [`0x32B3b2281717dA83463414af4E8CfB1970E56287`](https://goerli.etherscan.io/address/0x32B3b2281717dA83463414af4E8CfB1970E56287) is a test ERC-20 contract on Goerli that lets you call `faucet` to give yourself test tokens.